ml-research/moral-choice-machine/README.md

 required packages: tensorflow, fensorflow_hub, scipy, numpy, logging

 ### Included Files
-* MoralChoiceMachine  --- core algorithms
+* MoralChoiceMachine.py     --- core algorithms
 * data.py                   --- input data for different experiments that are reported in the paper
 * experiments.py            --- calls of basic experiments
 * util.py                   --- side functions

 ### Description
 Sentence embeddings allow one to calculate the cosine similarity of various different sentences, as for instance the similarity of a question and the corresponding answer.
 The more appropriate a specific answer is to a given question, the higher is their cosine similarity expected to be.
 When considering two opposite answers, it is therefore possible to determine a bias value.